snijderlab/annotator/documentation/rawfiles.typ

 = Rawfiles

 The annotator supports mgf, mzML, IndexedMzML, and Thermo raw files (see later section).
 Rawfiles can be loaded using the button #button[Load raw data file] or by dragging in a file from the file explorer.
 Any number of files can be loaded at the same time.
-Once opened the file will be added to the list of openend files as 'RX:filename' with two input fields to select spectra and a #button[Close file] button to close the file.
+Once opened the file will be added to the list of opened files as 'RX:filename' with two input fields to select spectra and a #button[Close file] button to close the file.
 Spectra can be selected on index, 0 based index of the spectrum in the file, or on native id.
 Native id is the vendor specific textual identifier for the spectrum, #link("https://docs.rs/mzdata/latest/mzdata/meta/enum.NativeSpectrumIdentifierFormatTerm.html#variants")[for more detailed info see the documentation in mzdata].

 Files in profile mode can be loaded and centroided in the annotator.
 For top and middle down data it is recommended to deconvolute the data before loading it in the annotator.